Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

 Define annotation settings
 ----------------

+There are a few other settings you can play with:

 * Choose an existing `html template <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html#choose-or-create-your-html-template>`_ for the annotation task or create a new one
 * Optional: Specify privacy and access `settings <https://potato-annotation-tutorial.readthedocs.io/en/latest/user_and_collaboration.html>`_ for the task